rajghosh06-dev/Pollution-Drift-Predictor/WEEK1/README.md

 ## 📌 Project Theme

 This project falls under the theme of **Environmental Monitoring & Pollution Control**, focusing on the prediction and analysis of airborne pollution drift using environmental data.
-Week 1 lays the foundation by exploring pollutant patterns across Indian cities.
+Week 1 lays the foundation by exploring pollutant patterns across Indian cities and establishing a baseline model.

 ---

 ## 🎯 Objective

-To explore and understand a real-world dataset related to air pollution, perform detailed exploratory data analysis (EDA), and identify key features for building a predictive model in Week 2.
+To explore and understand a real-world dataset related to air pollution, perform detailed exploratory data analysis (EDA), and build an initial regression model to evaluate the predictive potential of available features.

 ---